mattfenwick/mattfenwick.github.com/blog/systems_thinking_notes.md

 # Notes on "General Systems Thinking" by Gerald Weinberg

-## 1
+## The problem

-- The Law of Medium Numbers
+- The Law of Medium Numbers -- "for medium number systems, we can expect that large fluctuations, irregularities, and discrepancy with any theory will occur more or less regularly"
+- large number systems can be described statistically
+- medium number systems are hard to study and describe
+- small number systems can be described analytically
+- in machines created by humans, the hardest parts to build and the most fragile are the interfaces
+- physics was successful because it did a great job of carefully limiting what it describes and where it's applied
+- Newton's great accomplishment wasn't his laws of motion -- it was to figure out what could be ignored
 - murphy's Law
 - complexity
 - mechanism, mechanics
 - simplification

-## 2
+## The approach

 - organism, analogy, and vitalism
 - scientists and categories
-- order of the 2nd degress is "the main article of general systems faith"
+- order of the 2nd degree is "the main article of general systems faith"
 - law of the conservation of laws "when facts contradict the law, reject the facts or change the definitions, but never throw away the law"
-- "any general law must have at least two specific applications"
+- law of happy particularities: "any general law must have at least two specific applications"
+- law of unhappy pecularities:
   - "any general law is bound to have at least two exceptions"
   - "if you never say anthing wrong, you never say anything"
-- "the whole is more than the sum of its parts"
+- composition law: "the whole is more than the sum of its parts"
-- "the part is more than a fraction of the whole"
+- decomposition law: "the part is more than a fraction of the whole"
 - Models are for:
   - improving thought processes
   - studying special systems